tund/male/README.md

 ```sh
 bash Anaconda3-5.0.1-Linux-x86_64.sh
 ```
-For Window, it's an executable file.
+For Windows, it's an executable file.
 So just run it and follow installation steps.
 - Don't worry about Python version.
 You can create Conda environment for any Python version later.
 - To use `conda` command in terminal, you must add Anaconda directory to `$PATH` environment variable.
 It can be selected in installation step or by:
 ```sh
 export PATH="$HOME/anaconda3/bin:$PATH" #$HOME/anaconda3/bin is Anaconda directory
 ```
-In Window, it's better to use Anaconda Prompt.
+In Windows, it's better to use Anaconda Prompt.
 You can add it to `$PATH` if you still insist:
 ```sh
 SET PATH=%PATH%;C:\ProgramData\Anaconda3
 ```